jnnbgamble/testing/yelp.md

 # Yelp Data Homework

-First we have to import the file into python as well as all of our libraries.
+First we have to import the file into python as well as pandas.
 CSV is in the data subdirectory.

 ```
 import pandas as pd
-import seaborn as sns
 path = './data/'
 url = path + 'yelp.csv'
 ```